 Kumari Amman Temple

-Appropriately placed at the end of the nation that Gandhi fathered, this lemon-and-pink memorial is designed in the form of an Odishan...
+Appropriately placed at the end of the nation that Gandhi fathered, this cream-and-blue memorial is designed in the form of an Odishan...

-A clean, very popular spot with plenty of North and South Indian vegetarian dishes, and lunchtime thalis.
+A clean, popular spot with plenty of North and South Indian vegetarian dishes, lunchtime thalis and crispy dosas.

 Kumari Amman Temple information

-The shoreline around the temple has a couple of tiny, sandy beaches, and bathing ghats where some worshippers immerse themselves before visiting the temple.
-A mandapa south of the temple is a highly popular spot for sunset-watching and grabbing a bit of daytime shade.
-A small bazaar of souvenir shops leads back from here to the main road.
+The shoreline around the temple has a couple of tiny beaches, and bathing ghats where some worshippers immerse themselves before visiting the temple.
+The mandapa south of the temple is popular for sunset-watching and daytime shade.
+A small souvenir-shop bazaar leads back from here to the main road.